python/cpython/Doc/library/socketserver.rst

-   :meth:`socketserver.ForkingMixIn.server_close` waits until all child processes complete, except if :attr:`socketserver.ForkingMixIn.block_on_close` attribute is false.
+   :meth:`socketserver.ForkingMixIn.server_close` waits until all child processes complete, except if :attr:`socketserver.ForkingMixIn.block_on_close` attribute is a falsey value.

-   :meth:`socketserver.ThreadingMixIn.server_close` waits until all non-daemon threads complete, except if :attr:`socketserver.ThreadingMixIn.block_on_close` attribute is false.
+   :meth:`socketserver.ThreadingMixIn.server_close` waits until all non-daemon threads complete, except if :attr:`socketserver.ThreadingMixIn.block_on_close` attribute is a falsey value.
 Use daemonic threads by setting :data:`ThreadingMixIn.daemon_threads` to ``True`` to not wait until threads complete.